Your TR Source

 Envelope with first day cover stamp commemorating the 25th anniversary of the opening of the Panama Canal

 First day cover for a 3-cent American postage stamp commemorating the 25th anniversary of the opening of the Panama Canal.
 The stamp is shades of purple and features the image of a steam ship sailing through the canal.
 The ship is flanked on the left by a portrait of Theodore Roosevelt and on the right by a portrait of George W. Goethals.
-At the top left of the envelope is the seal of the Canal Zone and beneath the seal is a portrait of Goethals.
+The left of the envelope features a purple design with black and white photograph of Theodore Roosevelt.

 Collection